liferay/liferay-docs/develop/tutorials/articles/03-developing-a-web-application/05-writing-admin-portlet/01-creating-the-admin-app.markdown

 `GuestbookAdminPanelApp` and `GuestbookAdminPanelCategory` classes for you in the `com.liferay.docs.guestbook.application.list` package.
-The `GuestbookAdminPanelApp` class sets where in the Control Menu the Guestbook Admin portlet is displayed and the `GuestbookAdminMVCPanelCategory` class is responsible for creating the Control Menu category that the portlet is displayed in.
+The `GuestbookAdminPanelApp` class sets where in the Control Menu the Guestbook Admin portlet is displayed and the `GuestbookAdminPanelCategory` class is responsible for creating the Control Menu category that the portlet is displayed in.
 For the purposes of this Learning Path, you'll add the Guestbook Admin portlet to an existing Control Menu category, so this class is not